Paper Reading

 Note that strengths and weaknesses should discuss content of the paper and not the meta-level details (e.g., the paper is well written; the author is affiliated with X etc.) which can be included under “Other comments”.

-All students must be a reviewer or a quiz designer for a paper at least once during the quarter.
+All students must be a reviewer for a paper at least once during the quarter.

 Historian